hasanmansur/TalkRed/README.md

 # TalkRed
 A minimalistic NodeJS client for [Redis] (http://redis.io/).
-It is a client side implementation of [RESP protocol] (http://redis.io/topics/protocol).
+It is a client side implementation of [RESP protocol] (http://redis.io/topics/protocol) which works over TCP.

 Feature
 -------